AbhinavJhanwar/object-detection-classification/tag2text-RAM/README.md

 https://arxiv.org/abs/2103.00020.pdf<br>
 It consists of two separate encoders which map their respective inputs—images and text—into a shared embedding space:
 1. an image encoder (typically a Vision Transformer or ResNet) and
-2. a text encoder (a Transformer-based language model).<br>
+2. a text encoder (a Transformer-based language model).<br><br>
 During training, CLIP is fed batches of image–text pairs collected from the internet.
 It uses a contrastive loss to align each image with its corresponding caption and push apart mismatched pairs.
 Specifically, it computes the cosine similarity between every image and every text in a batch, and uses a symmetric cross-entropy loss to maximize the similarity of the correct pairs while minimizing incorrect ones.
-Here each batch will have a unique pair that matches with each other and no other text or image.<br>
+Here each batch will have a unique pair that matches with each other and no other text or image.<br><br>
 At inference, CLIP performs zero-shot classification by comparing an image's embedding to the embeddings of text prompts like "a photo of a cat", "a photo of a dog", etc. The label with the highest similarity is selected.